lindseyburnett/interlocking-crochet-generator/README.md

 ### Nice to have
 - Collapse toggle for sidebar
 - Toolbar hotkeys
+  - If you can get the line tool working, shift key down switches you to it, and shift key up takes you back to where you were
+  - (Careful of bugs with letting go of shift while mouse is still down)
 - "About" modal with contact email for bug reports etc.
 - Refactor everything to use a 1D array for the grid if possible
   - Lets you avoid having to deep clone the grid every time you need to update, for better efficiency